 Rockefeller Memorial Chapel

-On Sundays, we celebrate a broadly Christian liturgy in a rhythm dating to 1928: ecumenical worship including readings from world traditions and meditations from civic and faculty leaders.
+On Sundays during the academic year at 11 AM, we celebrate a broadly Christian liturgy in a rhythm dating to 1928: ecumenical worship including readings from world traditions and meditations from civic and faculty leaders.
 Communion, historically offered during the academic year, is open to all who choose to receive.

 Completed in 1926, Bond Chapel, near the center of the main University Quadrangles, is used for a varied program of ceremonial, spiritual, and artistic events.
 It seats up to 150.
 It resonates to Bach and to experimental music alike, to meditation and to formal prayers, to quiet remembrances and to joyous celebrations of life and love.
 It houses the exquisite Reneker Baroque tracker organ, and is beloved for its jewel-like stained glass windows.
 Bond Chapel is managed as part of University Chapels by Campus & Student Life, and is most directly accessible from the Classics archway at 1010 E. 59th Street.